spotlightpa/poor-richard/content/news/2023-09-07-SPLAPPELLATEGEN23.md

 “I am a strict constructionist,” she <a href="https://paforciviljusticereform.org/wp-content/uploads/2023/04/PPCJR-Megan-Martin-Candidate-Questionnaire-2023.pdf">wrote in response to a survey</a> by the Pennsylvania Coalition for Civil Justice Reform, a nonprofit that primarily advocates for friendlier laws for the health care industry and other business interests in civil cases.
 “I am a textualist and an originalist; I do not believe the constitution is a ‘living document.’”

 In a <a href="https://www.pafamilyvoter.com/judge/judge-of-the-commonwealth-court/martin-megan/">survey</a> by the socially conservative Pennsylvania Family Institute, she said she agreed with the U.S. Supreme Court majority opinion that overturned <em>Roe v.
 Wade</em>, which calls Roe an “egregiously wrong” decision and compares it to Plessy v.
-Ferguson, which affirmed the constitutionality of slavery.
+Ferguson, which affirmed the constitutionality of segregation.

 Martin’s campaign did not respond to a request for comment on the survey.